harripd/H2MMpythonlib/docs/source/FOptimizationTutorial.rst

 .. note::

     The function name has historical roots, which for backwards compatibility we will maintain indefinitely.
-    Appologies for the strange name.
+    Apologies for the strange name.

 The syntax is